 But I also have to note that they are usually much friendlier and more welcoming than their counterparts in the economy class.
 This is by design because they are schooled in a way to accommodate premium passengers and you should feel like a king or queen while onboard, eh?

 (Note: This is not to say flight attendants working in economy class are rude or anything.
-But as they need to serve so many passengers, there don’t have the time to explain the seat function or the flight plan to each guest individual.)
+But as they need to serve so many passengers, they don’t have the time to explain the seat function or the flight plan to each guest individually.)